SatishSinghThakur/shortlink/README.md

-# TinyLink
+# Shortlink

-TinyLink is a small URL shortener built for learning system design concepts with a simple Spring Boot backend, an Angular frontend, and Redis for caching and distributed rate-limit state.
+Shortlink is a small URL shortener built for learning system design concepts with a simple Spring Boot backend, an Angular frontend, and Redis for caching and distributed rate-limit state.

 This project is intentionally small and easy to inspect.
 It demonstrates request flow, redirects, caching, rate limiting, click analytics, scheduled cleanup, and containerized local development.